ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

 lastmod: 2021-03-05T00:00:00+01:00
 image: "images/provision-azure-vm-in-azure-pipelines-environment/provision-azure-vm-in-azure-pipelines-environment.png"
 tags: [ "Azure", "Azure CLI", "Azure DevOps", "Azure Pipelines", "Continuous Integration", "YAML" ]
 summary: "In the past I've created a custom Azure Pipelines task to install .NET Core on a Windows server.
 To test this task I had to manually setup an evironment with virtual machines.
-I wanted to automate this proces, so I've created a YAML pipeline in Azure DevOps that automatically provisions an Azure virtual machine and registers the virtual machine in an Azure Pipelines environment."
+I wanted to automate this proces, so I created a YAML pipeline in Azure DevOps that automatically provisions an Azure virtual machine and registers the virtual machine in an Azure Pipelines environment."
 draft: true
 ---